MarcelKr/grav-theme-tail/README.md

   - For development: `npm run compile`
   - For production: `NODE_ENV=production npm run compile`

 In the development mode, `main.css` is not cleaned up.
-In production mode, `main.css` is cleaned and unused classes and CSS is removed.
+All of tailwinds classes can be used.
+In production mode, `main.css` is cleaned and minified.

 If you want to adapt how tailwind is generated, have a look at `tailwind.config.js`.
 If you want to adapt how postcss works, look at `postcss.config.js`.